 At this stage, a cross-functional team drives the product from the idea phase to the actual building.
 This stage results in an MVP, an early product version that collects the feedback of a select group of lighthouse users.

-Once the product is out into the wild, a support team is assigned for troubleshooting and ongoing support.
+Once the product is out into the wild, a support team is assigned for troubleshooting and ongoing maintenance and support.
 Center of excellence teams disseminates best practices for easier product adoption, while the support team monitors the data pipelines associated with the product.

 The bedrock of effective data products: expertise as the foundation

 To create data products, companies need to develop a wide range of data management capabilities supported by data-first technologies, hands-on technological expertise, and profound domain knowledge.